Fire adaptations: Lignotubers

 Not all plants have thick bark and epicormic buds.
 But for some shrubs and trees, their buds are located below ground, which are able to re-sprout even when the stems are killed by fire.
 Lignotubers, woody structures around the roots of plants that contains many dormant buds and nutrients such as starch, are very helpful for plants to recover after a fire.
 In case the stem was damaged by a fire, buds will sprout forming basal shoots.
 Species with lignotubers are often seen in crown or high-severity fire regimes (e.g., chamise in chaparral).

 Clonal spread

 Clonal spread is usually triggered by fires and other forms of removal of above-ground stems.
 The buds from the mother plant can develop into basal shoots or suckers from roots some distance from the plant.
 Aspen and Californian redwoods are two examples of clonal spread.
 In clonal communities, all the individuals developed vegetatively from one single ancestor rather than reproduced sexually.
 For example, the Pando is a large clonal aspen colony in Utah that developed from a single quaking aspen tree.
-There are currently more than 40,000 trunks in this colony, and the root system is about 80,000 years old.
+There are currently more than 40,000 trunks in this colony, and the root system is between 9,000 and 80,000 years old.